UK breakdown coverGet a quote

 0800 88 77 66

-The amount of interest you pay depends on your past history of meeting debts and repayments, calculated by a credit rating agency such as Experian.
+A credit scoring will be undertaken to analyse whether you'll be accepted for an unsecured personal loan and will determine the amount of interest you will pay.
+The amount of interest you pay depends on your past history of meeting debts and repayments.
 Normally the better your credit rating, the lower your interest rate will be.

-Typical personal loan amounts vary, but most will be between £1,000 and £25,000, and are repaid over one to seven years.
-You can use a personal loan to buy a car or pay for home improvements, for special events like weddings and holidays, or to consolidate your existing debt.
+Typical unsecured personal loan amounts vary, but most will be between £1,000 and £25,000, and are repaid over one to five years.
+Please note, an AA Loan is available for between £3,000 and £25,000, over one to five years.
+You can use an unsecured personal loan to buy a car or pay for home improvements, for special events like weddings and holidays, or to consolidate your existing debt.

 Some lenders will charge a fee for arranging a loan, usually a one-off payment.
 An AA Loan has no arrangement fee.